IEEE-WIE-VIT/WIE-WoC/ImageProcessing/Your Image Processing Projects/Canny Edge Detection/README.md

 ## How does it works:

-Input any images that you want to apply canny edge operation.
+- Input any images that you want to apply canny edge operation. <br>
-Reading the input images
+- Reading the input images. <br>
-Displaying original images
+- Displaying original images. <br>
-Applying canny() method of OpenCV to detect edges of the input images Displaying the Output image after applying canny edge detection algorithm
+- Applying canny() method of OpenCV to detect edges of the input images. <br>
+- Displaying the Output image after applying canny edge detection algorithm. <br>

 ## Screenshots: